 U.S. Court of Appeals, First Circuit

-Neal was selected by his peers for inclusion in The Best Lawyers in America© 2018 in the fields of Employment Law - Management and Labor Law - Management.
+Neal was selected by his peers for inclusion in The Best Lawyers in America© 2019 in the fields of Employment Law - Management, Litigation - Labor & Employment and Labor Law - Management.
+He was designated as the Labor Law - Management “Lawyer of the Year” for Providence, RI.
 Neal has been listed in Best Lawyers since 2007.

 Neal is recognized for exceptional standing in the legal community in Chambers USA: America’s Leading Lawyers for Business 2018 for Labor & Employment (Rhode Island).
 Neal has been recognized by Chambers USA in previous years.

 Neal has also been recognized in multiple years as a “Rhode Island Super Lawyer” in labor and employment (based on a peer-review survey by Thomson Reuters), and as Lawyer of the Year by Rhode Island Lawyers Weekly.

 Neal has also received an AV® Preeminent Rating in labor and employment law, the highest rating by Martindale-Hubbell.

 Neal was awarded the 2011 Dorothy Lohmann Community Service Award by the Rhode Island Bar Association for his charitable work with the Rhode Island Coalition Against Domestic Violence.